aeternity/protocol/epoch/api/channels_api_usage.md

 }
 ```
 #### Acknowledger update
-Acknowledger receives an info message indicating an upcoming change:
+The acknowledger receives an info message indicating an upcoming change:
 ```
 {'action': 'info',
  'payload': {'event': 'update'}
  }
 ```
-Then the acknowledger receives a new message containing the updated channel state as a
+Then the acknowledger receives a new message containing the updated channel state as an
-off chain transaction
+off-chain transaction
 ```
 {'action': 'sign',
  'tag': 'update_ack',